Fawad Khan: Work in India (2014–2016)

-Acting Comeback (2022-present)
+Acting comeback (2022–present)

 In 2022, Khan made his acting comeback with his Marvel Cinematic Universe debut in Ms. Marvel as Hassan, Kamala Khan / Ms. Marvel's great-grandfather.

-Later in 2022, Khan appeared in Bilal Lashari's Punjabi Action-drama film, The Legend of Maula Jatt, alongside Mahira Khan and Hamza Ali Abbassi in which Fawad played the title role originated by Sultan Rahi.
+Later in 2022, Khan appeared in Bilal Lashari's Punjabi action-drama film, The Legend of Maula Jatt, alongside Mahira Khan and Hamza Ali Abbassi in which Fawad played the title role originated by Sultan Rahi.
 For the role, he gained considerable weight.
 It became the highest-grossing Pakistani film of all time as well as the highest-grossing Punjabi-language film of all time.

+In 2023, he appeared in Faisal Qureshi's comedy film Money Back Guarantee which got mixed reviews.

+In 2024, Khan appeared in Asim Abbasi's 2024 fantasy drama series Barzakh which garnered generally positive reviews from critics.

 Upcoming projects

 He is expected to appear as pop singer Alamgir in Sultan Ghani's Albela Rahi.
-He will also appear in Faisal Qureshi's comedy film Money Back Guarantee.
 He will also be seen with Mahira Khan in a film called Neelofer.
 Fawad Khan will also be seen in the lead role of renowned director and producer Haseeb Hasan's upcoming film "Aan".
+Khan will also be seen in Pakistan's first Netflix Original Series, Jo Bachay Hain Sang Samait Lo which is an official adaptation of Farhat Ishtiaq’s 2013 Urdu-language novel of the same name.
+He will star alongside Mahira Khan, Sanam Saeed, and Ahad Raza Mir.
+In 2024, he started filming Aarti S. Bagdi's romantic comedy Aabeer Gulaal in the UK, alongside Vaani Kapoor, the film was scheduled for release on 9 May 2025 but was later postponed indefinitely following the 2025 Pahalgam attack and the ensuing India–Pakistan diplomatic tensions.